jdimaria3/ModdingDOOM/README.md

 # One Punch Man DOOM

  To run:
-   *Make
+* Be in the main directory
+* run Make
-   run src/chocolate-doom -iwad DOOM1.WAD
+* run src/chocolate-doom -iwad DOOM1.WAD